yoyoconnor/apcsTetrisLab/README.md

 * Provides support for the common operations that a client "player" module needs to build a GUI version of the game: add pieces to the board, let pieces gradually fall downward, detect various conditions about the board.

 * Performs all of the above quickly.
-Our board implementation will be structured to do common operations quickly.
+Our board implementation is structured to do common operations quickly.
 Speed will turn out to be important.

 # Board Abstraction